 Figure 5: Scatter plot showing the relationship between participant accuracy (x-axis) and information value (y-axis), with both variables calculated across the six patient cases.
 Accuracy is divided by 10 in this case so that values fall between 0 and 1.
 Information Value refers to the sum of all mean information values across all 6 cases for a given participant.

 We then find that participants with higher overall accuracy have a lower variance in information seeking.
 In other words, students with a higher diagnostic ability on this task are found to have varied the information they sought across cases less.
 This means they sought more similar information for each case when compared to students of a lower diagnostic ability.
 We find marginal evidence for a negative correlation between accuracy and information seeking variance (r(83) = -0.21, p = .049).
 We note that for a number of trials (n = 6), participants did not seek any information.
 We hence also conducted this correlational analysis after excluding these trials when calculating information seeking variance and find a slight decrease in the observed effect (r(83) = -0.21, p = .057).
 While not strong evidence, this indicates a broad pattern that being more standardised in information seeking across cases is associated with higher diagnostic accuracy.
 We also note that this effect is not being driven by specific cases.
-Figure 7 seems to show that variance in information seeking is lower for more accurate participants even when breaking down variance by case.
+Figure 7 shows that variance in information seeking is lower for more accurate participants even when breaking down variance by case.